Covid 19 Alert Level 1 Update 22nd September 2020

 - Cost $3.00 per session.

-- This is our exciting new group programme for people learning English as a second language.
+- A friendly group programme for people learning English as a second language.

 - Coffee and conversation.